01 of 06

 Also, one hour prior to each performance, a new dessert party themed to the show will be offered nightly in the courtyard of the Chinese Theater.
 Guests who books this special event enjoy holiday snacks, decadent desserts and specialty beverages.

 New for 2017 is the Sunset Season's Greetings.Continue to 5 of 6 below.

 Celebrate the Holidays at Disney Springs

 Disney Springs (formerly known as Downtown Disney) is transported into a magical winter wonderland for the holidays.
 Join other holiday guests nightly at the Once Upon a Toy fountain (in the Marketplace), where toys magically come alive for an interactive holiday dance party on the plaza.
-Also, trade pins, watch the tree lighting, enjoy roaming entertainment, and more.
+Also, trade pins, watch the tree lighting, enjoy roaming entertainment like yuletide carolers, and more.

 06 of 06

 Each Disney World Resort hotel is decked out for the holidays with themed Christmas trees and holiday decorations.
 However, Disney's deluxe resort hotels are what are really worth seeing, particularly Disney's Grand Floridian Resort and Wilderness Lodge.

 Step into the lobby of Disney's Grand Floridian Resort and be met by the delightful scent of gingerbread.
 A life-size Victorian gingerbread house is always the highlight of that resort's holiday decorations.
 The 16-foot-high holiday house is the creation of the Grand Floridian pastry chefs where they mix 1,050 pounds of honey, 600 pounds of powered sugar, 800 pounds of flour, 140 pints of egg whites and 180 pounds of apricot glaze to complete the structure.